A family moving in, showing a family engaged in the process of moving into a new home.

 Next, carefully wrap and pack your valuable items.
 Consider the best methods for packing items like glassware, dishes, expensive artwork, vintage home decor and other valuables.
 You may need specialty packing boxes to ensure these items are secure during the move.

-As moving day draws nearer, begin packing personal items or belongings.
+As moving day draws near, begin packing personal items or belongings.
 Consider packing irreplaceable items, like family heirlooms or treasured photographs, to keep them with you during the move.
 It’s better to be cautious than risk these items getting lost or damaged.

 You should also consider what you can sell, donate or trash.
 Moving is the perfect excuse to clean out any boxes in an attic or basement.